bensivo/nx-python-uv/README.md

 ## Usage
-TODO: add this plugin to your workspace (need to create the init generator)
+TODO: Instructions on adding this plugin to your NX project

 Run the 'init' generator.
-This sets up the uv workspace
+This creates the base pyproject.toml at the root of the workspace
 ```
 npx nx g @bensivo/python-uv:init
 ```

 Generate an application
 ```